-Maine state law does require landlords to take reasonable steps to rerent their unit when a tenant breaks their lease.
+Maine state law does require landlords to take reasonable steps to re-rent their unit when a tenant breaks their lease.
 This is referred to as the landlord’s duty to “mitigate damages”.
-This means that if you leave your lease early and your landlord rerents the unit before your lease ends, then the rent received from the new tenant will apply to your debt.
+This means that if a tenant leaves the lease early and the landlord re-rents the unit before the lease ends, then the rent received from the new tenant will apply to your debt.

-According to Maine law (§6010-A), your landlord must make reasonable efforts to rerent their unit instead of charging you for the total remaining rent due under the lease.
-If your landlord rerents the property quickly, all you’ll be responsible for is the amount of time the unit was vacant.
+According to Maine law (Maine Rev. Stat. §6010-A), a landlord must make reasonable efforts to re-rent their unit instead of charging the tenant for the total remaining rent due under the lease.
+If a landlord re-rents the property quickly, all the tenant will be responsible for is the amount of time the unit was vacant.

 Tenant’s Right to Sublet in Maine

 If the lease does not prohibit subletting, then a tenant might be in the clear to sublet.
 However, the lease might contain a clause requiring a tenant to obtain a landlord’s approval prior to subletting.
 To get the landlord’s approval, a tenant shall send them a letter through certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.
 Certified mail is the only proof of delivery that most courts will accept that a tenant has notified the landlord.